cedricmoorejr/neural-network-stock_prices/README.md

 transform the values of a dataset to a specific range or distribution.
 These techniques are commonly applied to improve the performance and convergence of machine learning models, especially when working with features that have different scales or distributions.
-On a technical note, we wont be necessarily scaling this data, just normalizing it.
 ```
 # Normalization
 norm = MinMaxScaler(feature_range=(0, 1)) # Normalize the closing prices to the range of 0 to 1